 Anyone working with vulnerable adults is required to have knowledge of how to safeguard at-risk adults.
 This knowledge can help protect and prevent vulnerable individuals from experiencing abuse and neglect, which in turn could change or, in some cases, save the lives of vulnerable people.

-Our Safeguarding of Vulnerable Adults Awareness training course will teach learners the signs and indicators of abuse and neglect, the different types of abuse, safeguarding legislation and how to deal with a safeguarding concern, including the 5 R’s you should follow.
+Our Safeguarding Vulnerable Adults training course will teach learners the signs and indicators of abuse and neglect, the different types of abuse, safeguarding legislation and how to deal with a safeguarding concern, including the 5 R’s you should follow.
 On completion of this online course, you will receive an accredited Safeguarding Adults certification.

 The aim of this Safeguarding Adults Awareness training course is to greater increase your knowledge of adult safeguarding, protecting vulnerable people, and the relevant safeguarding legislation.